HollowMan6/Tool-Set-for-College-Language-Test/README.md

 Written Examination Number, Name, School, Total Score, Listening Score, Reading Score, Writing and Translation Score, Oral Examination Number, Oral Level.

 ```

+then you can choose [De-duplication Script](De-duplication.py) to remove duplicate data due to the oral and written test number owned by the same one.

 **Warning**: